This page contains information that is no longer current but remains on our site for reference purposes.

 Upcoming Enhancements to E-Verify: Fiscal Year 2010

-E-Verify also plans to provide automated system updates for any new hire with Temporary Protected Status (TPS) who has an expired EAD but is within an auto-extension time period
+E-Verify also plans to provide automated system updates for any new hire with Temporary Protected Status (TPS) who has an expired EAD but is within an auto-extension time period.
+This system enhancement will decrease the number of new-hires of TPS recipients that receive an initial mismatch or TNC.

 USCIS is also working to initiate a state-based department of motor vehicles (DMV) data exchange that would incorporate driver’s license photos into the photo tool.
 This would represent a significant enhancement to the system, since new hires most often present a driver’s license for Form I-9 purposes.
 To date, no state has yet agreed to add its driver’s license data to the photo tool.